DedulkoN/CryptoLibrary/README.md

 ### Hash Algorithms

 ClassSHA256 - implements a 256-bit version of the SHA algorithm
+ClassSHA384 - implements a 384-bit version of the SHA algorithm
 ClassSHA512 - implements a 512-bit version of the SHA algorithm
+ClassMD5 - implements the MD5 algorithm

 ### Additional functions